aappddeevv/scalajs-reaction/docs/src/main/tut/docs/datainterop.md

   var field1: js.UndefOr[String]
 }
 ```
 Here, the value may not be present but it could be null, which is *different* then not being present.
-In fact, we could test:
+We could test:
 ```scala
 aFoo.field == null
 ```
-Could return true or false depending on whether the value is null.
-In fact, scalajs-react provides a pimp:
+which returns true or false depending on whether the value is null. scalajs-react provides a pimp:
 ```scala
 final case class JsUndefOrOps[A](a: UndefOr[A]) {
   def isNull  = a == null